-Rewriting and paraphrasing both change existing text, but they work at different levels.
+Rewriting and paraphrasing both change existing text, but they solve different problems.
 Paraphrasing swaps the wording while keeping the structure intact.
-Rewriting rebuilds the structure, tone, and flow from scratch.
-Knowing which one to use saves time and produces better results.
+Rewriting tears the structure down and rebuilds it from scratch.
+Picking the wrong method wastes your time and weakens your writing.

-This guide breaks down the differences between rewriting vs paraphrasing with clear examples, a quick decision test, and tips for using each one well.
+This guide breaks down rewriting vs paraphrasing with clear examples, a decision matrix for choosing the right approach, and practical advice on using AI tools ethically for both.

 What Is Paraphrasing?

 Paraphrasing means restating a passage in your own words while keeping the original meaning.
-You’re working at the sentence level.
+You work at the sentence level.
 The structure stays roughly the same, but the vocabulary and phrasing change.

 Think of paraphrasing as a clarity tool.
 You use it when the idea is solid but the wording is clunky, too technical, or too long.